zenkiet/AdBlock-iOS/README.txt

-My Repo contain all the host file that can be useable for AdBlock App on iOS
+My Repo contain all the host file that can be useable for AdBlock App on iOS.
+I'm not the owner, just the on modify them to make it work for iOS.

 AdBlock: https://itunes.apple.com/us/app/adblock/id691121579?mt=8